hossamhamzahm/Udacity_storeFront_backend/readme.md

 ```

-> use the following jwt in your requests to be authenticated:
+> use the following jwt in your requests to be authenticated.
+To get a jwt, sign in using the end point provided in the requirements.md
-`eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJmX25hbWUiOiJob3NzYW0iLCJ1c2VyX2lkIjoxLCJpYXQiOjE2NjkwMDgxMDZ9.NPsEHnSGle56-hD6IxUbWIl55tKk2KZL97WkUUyIkSM`

 <br>